-- (a) No person convicted of a felony, or adjudicated in this or any other state to be mentally incompetent, shall be qualified to vote or hold office until restoration of civil rights or removal of disability.
+- (b) No person convicted of murder or a felony sexual offense shall be qualified to vote until restoration of civil rights.

-- (b) No person may appear on the ballot for reelection to any of the following offices:
+- (c) No person may appear on the ballot for reelection to any of the following offices:

 - (1) Florida representative,

-- Florida senator,
+- (2) Florida senator,

-- Florida Lieutenant governor,
+- (3) Florida Lieutenant governor,

 - (4) any office of the Florida cabinet,

-- U.S. Representative from Florida, or
+- (5) U.S. Representative from Florida, or

 - (6) U.S. Senator from Florida